cda-tum/mqt-ddsim/docs/primitives.md

 print(f"  > Quasi-probability distribution for circuit 2: {probabilities_2}")
 ```

-Now let's use the `Sampler` on a more complex circuit.
+Now, let us use the [`Sampler`](#mqt.ddsim.primitives.sampler.Sampler) on a more complex circuit.
 For this example, we will test Grover's algorithm on a 4-qubit circuit where the marked states in the binary representation are "0110" and "1010".

 A similar implementation of Grover's algorithm using Qiskit's sampler can be found here: <https://learning.quantum.ibm.com/tutorial/grovers-algorithm>